Seafood au Gratin

 When it looks like a roux stir in

 Turn heat to low.
 Then stir in the seafood, leaving as much water and ice behind as possible.
 The fish should break up into larger chunks but should not disintegrate.
-When properly mixed, let it heat for a bit until it is thick and not soupy at all, and you're definitely not trying to cook it.
+When properly mixed, let it heat for a bit until it is thick and not soupy at all.
+You're definitely not trying to cook it; you want to end up with larger chunks of mostly raw fish.
 Then scoop fish mixture into 3 cup glass baking dish and cover with:

 375 for 40 min.